grnet/synnefo/docs/admin-guide.rst

    $ snf-manage backend-add --clustername=cluster.example.com --user="synnefo_user" --pass="synnefo_pass"

-where clustername is the DNS resolvable address of the Ganeti cluster, and user and pass are the credentials for the Ganeti RAPI user.
+where clustername is the Cluster hostname of the Ganeti cluster, and user and pass are the credentials for the Ganeti RAPI user.
 All of the backends attributes can also be changed dynamically with `snf-manage backend-modify` command.